medsuet/Xcelerium-IC-Design-Training/Ibrahim/README.md

 ## Overview

 `lab1.c` is a C program that includes various functions to demonstrate fundamental concepts and syntax in C programming.
 This program is divided into several parts, covering basic data types, operators, control structures, functions, arrays, and strings.
-Each section contains practical exercises and examples to help understand these concepts better.

 ## Contents